surveysolutions/docs/content/questionnaire-designer/limits/survey-solutions-limits.md

 title = "Survey Solutions Limits" keywords = ["limit", "maximum"] date = 2017-02-02T08:32:16Z
-lastmod = 2022-08-01T00:00:01Z
+lastmod = 2022-10-07T00:00:01Z
 aliases = ["/customer/portal/articles/2733269-survey-solutions-limits","/customer/en/portal/articles/2733269-survey-solutions-limits","/customer/portal/articles/2733269","/customer/en/portal/articles/2733269","/questionnaire-designer/survey-solutions-limits"]

 +++

 The table below summarizes some of the Survey Solutions limits.
-It is not advisable to design a questionnaire or work flow that is balancing on the margin of these limits.
+It is not advisable to design a questionnaire or rely on a work flow that is balancing on the margin of these limits.

 <table class="table table-striped ">